glouppe/info8010-deep-learning/lecture8.md

 ## Encoder-decoder architecture

-Their complete transformer model is composed of:
+The transformer model is composed of:
 - An encoder that combines $N=6$ modules, each composed of a multi-head attention sub-module, and a (per-component) one-hidden-layer MLP, with residual pass-through and layer normalization.
 All sub-modules and embedding layers produce outputs of dimension $d\_\text{model}=512$.
 - A decoder that combines $N=6$ modules similar to the encoder, but using masked self-attention to prevent positions from attending to subsequent positions.
 In addition, the decoder inserts a third sub-module which performs multi-head attention over the output of the encoder stack.